joegreene/Spring-2014-CS-Lab--SI-/Week 12/Shape_printing.md

  *   *
 ```

 Why do you think the printing behaves that way?
-If you don't know, check back to the grid.
+If you don't know, the grid explanation might help.

 #### Diamond
 We'll go over one way of solving this, then the second way will be left for you to do as an exercise.